Six Flags: Premier Parks

-Throughout the 2000s, Six Flags began to suffer from growing debt and organizational bloat, eventually resorting to selling off assets like its European parks and Worlds of Adventure in 2004.
-Some of the company's largest investors grew frustrated with Six Flags and demanded change; Daniel Snyder's Red Zone, LLC successfully gained control of Six Flags' board of directors in 2005 by means of a proxy battle.
-New management continued to sell off various American amusement park locations throughout 2006–2007, although their cash flow continued to decrease, falling $120 million annually under Red Zone's board.
+New management continued to sell off various American amusement park locations throughout 2006–2007, although the cash flow continued to decrease, falling $120 million annually under Red Zone's board.
 Affected by the 2008 financial crisis and the Great Recession, Six Flags filed for Chapter 11 bankruptcy protection in 2009 but continued to operate the parks as normal.
-Six Flags re-emerged as Six Flags Entertainment Corp. on May 3, 2010, moving head offices from New York City to Grand Prairie, Texas and allowing lenders to control 92% of the company in exchange for canceling $1.13 billion in debt.
+Six Flags re-emerged as Six Flags Entertainment Corp. on May 3, 2010, moving head offices from New York City to Grand Prairie, Texas and allowing lenders to control 92% of the company in exchange for cancelling $1.13 billion in debt.

-Jim Reid-Anderson was instated as chairman, president and chief executive officer (CEO) on August 13, 2010 and succeeded by Mike Spanos in late 2019.
+Jim Reid-Anderson was instated as chairman, president and CEO on August 13, 2010.
 New initiatives were launched to build Six Flags theme parks in global markets; the previously cancelled Six Flags Dubai was revived in 2014 before being called off again in 2018.
+Mike Spanos succeeded Reid-Anderson in late 2019.
 Six Flags Zhejiang and Six Flags Chongqing both began construction in China before a declining real estate and the collapse of its local investment firm in 2020 forced both projects to be sold on to other developers.
 The COVID-19 pandemic also hindered Six Flags' operations during 2020, forcing many parks to remain closed for the year.
 Mike Spanos stepped down in 2021, allowing chairman Selim Bassoul to assume the role of CEO.
 Seeking reinvention, Bassoul announced a new strategy favoring guest experience over capital investments; this meant raising prices in order to lower daily park crowds, thus improving the park experience for higher-paying guests.
 The initiative and various comments made by Bassoul proved controversial with shareholders, and was abandoned in November 2022 after park attendance plummeted by 33%.